CLOUDS FAR BEHIND ME

 Bird in the Yard

 I looked out the car window and noticed the familiar surroundings of our home but wasn’t sure how we got there.
-Somehow I must have mustered up the wherewithal to drive the two short blocks back home.
+Still in the driver’s seat, I had somehow mustered up the wherewithal to drive the two short blocks back home.
 I knew it was time to get out of the car but found myself locked in momentary paralysis.
-My mind was telling my body to move, but it would not listen.
-Except for my eyes, I had completely froze.
-Scanning for something to help wake me from my comatose, my focus shifted to a large Chinese elm tree in our yard.
+My brain was telling my body to move, but it would not listen.
+Except for my eyes, I had completely frozen.
+I began scanning the front yard for something to help wake me from my comatose state.
+My focus settled upon the distinctively shaped, puzzle-like markings on the trunk of a Chinese elm tree.

 This is your yard.